-Products supplied by the Japan Radio Group are subject to a range of laws and regulations governing areas such as national security.
+Products supplied by the Japan Radio Group are subject to a range of laws and regulations governing areas such as

 These laws include export restrictions, import regulations and environmental and recycling laws.
 The Japan Radio Group has established clear internal regulations regarding compliance with these laws.
 However, unforeseen revisions to laws and regulations may limit the Group's business activities and lead to an increase in costs.